JSTheron/crestron-construct-mtrcameracontrol/README.md

 2) Camera support is limited to those supported by Crestron's reserved joins.
 Please contact Crestron True Blue Support for queries related to supported camera makes/models on Crestron Flex MTR products.

 # Bugs & Support
-Per the disclaimer, please note that this project is not created by or associated with Crestron Electronics - please do not contact Crestron for support regarding this project.
+Per the disclaimer, please note that this project is not created by or associated with Crestron Electronics or Microsoft - please do not contact either party for support regarding this project.

 Please feel free to report any issues with the project via the usual Github process.